lumkinyun/TARUMT-FYP-LyxLatex/README.md

 # TARUC-FYP-LyxLatex
-The template can be used for both proposal and dissertation.
+The template can be used for both TAR UMT Engineering Final Year Project proposal and dissertation.

 ## Installation Guide